polybuildr/code-quickref/pages/cpp.md

 ### lower and upper bound

+The following functions take logarithmic time on arrays, vectors, etc. but **NOT** on maps, sets, etc.

 Lower bound returns an iterator pointing to the first element which is **not less than** the given element.

 ```cpp